LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 ### NPM package format support

-The IBM FHIR Server Registry module ([fhir-registry](https://github.com/LinuxForHealth/FHIR/tree/main/fhir-registry)) has utilities that can be used to expose FHIR registry resources that exist in the NPM package format.
+The LinuxForHealth FHIR Server Registry module ([fhir-registry](https://github.com/LinuxForHealth/FHIR/tree/main/fhir-registry)) has utilities that can be used to expose FHIR registry resources that exist in the NPM package format.
 Implementation guides that follow this packaging format can be dropped into the `src/main/resources/` under a directory structure defined by the ImplementationGuide.packageId value.
 For example, US Core implementation guide has a package id of: `hl7.fhir.us.core`.
 The NPM "package" folder can be dropped here: `src/main/resources/hl7/fhir/us/core/package`

 ![https://linuxforhealth.github.io/FHIR/images/us-core-package.png](https://linuxforhealth.github.io/FHIR/images/us-core-package.png)